 - Chop up your leaves.

-- Measure out the amount you tend to use the most (ex: ½ tsp or 1 tsp) and add that amount to each ice cube tray.
+- Measure out the amount you use the most (ex: ½ tsp or 1 tsp) and add that amount to each ice cube tray.
 Fill the tray the rest of the way with water, stock, or olive oil and freeze.

 - Once frozen, take them out of the ice cube tray and put them into freezer bags.

-By learning how to preserve herbs using either (or both) of these methods, your recipes will still benefit from that fresh-from-the-garden flavor!
+By learning to preserve herbs using either (or both) of these methods, your recipes will still benefit from that fresh-from-the-garden flavor!